 Diagnosis: Shell hyaline, small, retort-shaped, double-sided symmetrically, sometimes with one side fastened to the substrate; outline circular, sometimes irregular or angular, with or without a distinct neck.
 The neck is curved and partially fused with the shell surface, thus forming an internal septum with a lateral aperture.
 Shell composed of an organic material without any embedded xenosomes; color usually yellow-brown till dark-brown.
 Cytoplasm with an asymmetrical or symmetrical bundle of filopodia which are granular (extrusomes), very thin, and are able to branch and anastomose, thus forming a network or reticulum.
 Nucleus relatively large, globular with a central nucleolus.
 One contractile vacuole.

 Ecology: freshwater and marine; shallow, iron rich water; in mucous colonies of cyanobacteria.

 Remarks: Recently Martin Kreutz published an excellent paper on this interesting but poorly known testacean group (Mikrokosmos, Heft 3, 2012), the first report after the publication of De Saedeleer (Beitrag zur Kenntnis der Rhizopoden, 1934).
 Kreutz notices the difficulty of identification species using the descriptions and drawings of De Saedeleer.
 Nevertheless he succeeded in the identification of five species in a pond in Simmelried, near Konstanz, Germany.

 According to De Saedeleer a septum can be oriented from left to right or vica versa.
-But this characteristic isn't very usefull if an observer cann't see if he is looking at a specimen in dorsal or ventral view (Kreutz, 2012).
+But this characteristic isn't very useful if an observer can't see if he is looking at a specimen in dorsal or ventral view (Kreutz, 2012).